kamillakovacs/mm-checkout-backend/README.md

 2. Use React :) - done
 3. Ensure numbers and scripts all in one form - done
 4. Ensure that pressing submit button sends feedback to backend to submit to database, with correct body names - done
-5. Make it pretty :) - done
+5. Make it pretty :)
 6. Deploy to AWS - done

 ## Database: